god-friend-leibniz/geometric_lib/docs/README.md

 ## Usage

-Import library and access it's functions like you do in a _casual_ Python module
+Import library and access it's functions like you do with a _casual_ Python module

 ```Python
 from geometric_lib import circle_area